 Baby’s Breath comes from Eurasia and was brought to North America as a garden ornamental.
 It is now often used in bouquets as an ornamental filler.

-Baby’s Breath can survive in a multitude of environments with variations in both temperature and moisture levels.
-It is most aggressive in areas of low rainfall, as it thrives in dry, sandy, stony sites and its drought tolerant.
-It can commonly be found in lightly-grazed pastures, roadside ditches, hay fields and abandoned fields.
+Baby’s Breath can survive in many environments with variations in temperature and moisture levels.
+It is most aggressive in areas of low rainfall, as it thrives in dry, sandy, stony sites and is drought tolerant.
+It is commonly found in lightly grazed pastures, roadside ditches, hay fields and abandoned fields.

 Propagation and Vectors of Spread

-It reproduces both by seed and vegetatively.
-One plant produces around 13,000 seeds a year, and seeds remain viable in the soil for 1-2 years.
-Baby’s Breath reproduces vegetatively when shoot production increases in mature plants.
+Baby’s Breath reproduces both by seed and vegetatively.
+One plant produces around 13,000 seeds a year, which remain viable in the soil for 1-2 years.
+Additionally, this plant reproduces vegetatively when shoot production increases in mature plants.

 Seeds are spread when mature stalks are blown free by the wind and roll around, similarly to tumbleweeds.
 Seeds may be spread both short and long distances.
-Seeds are also sold in nurseries and grown in garden settings, as Baby’s Breath is often used as a filler in flower bouquets or arrangements and as a garden ornamental.
+Baby’s Breath seeds are also sold in nurseries and grown in garden settings, as this invasive plant is often used as a filler in flower bouquets or arrangements and as a garden ornamental.